Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 - Establishing your partnership with a formal Mentoring Agreement

-We expect that you will respond to requests from Mentees in a timely manner.
+- respond to requests from Mentees in a timely manner.

-We expect that you will communicate with your Mentees in the manner that you've agreed upon.
+- communicate with Mentees in the manner that you've agreed upon.
 Communication can occur in various ways: in-person, video conference, phone, email.
 We recommend that some supports occur through video conference of in-person.

 How much time should I spend on Mentoring?